Dr Martina Bocchetta

 Tell us a little about yourself:

 My background is in neuroimaging and neuroanatomy, applied first in Alzheimer’s disease and then in frontotemporal dementia.
 I studied biological psychology and cognitive neuroscience at the University of Padua (Italy).
-After my PhD in Neuroscience in Brescia (Italy), I moved to UCL, where I am currently working with Dr. Rohrer.
-Previously I collaborated as a Research Assistant with the Fatebenefratelli Institute in Brescia (Italy).
-I am a STEM Ambassador and an Associate Fellow of the Higher Education Academy.
+After my PhD in Neuroscience in Brescia (Italy), I moved to UCL to work with Prof. Rohrer with whom I currently collaborate as an Honorary Senior Research Fellow.
+Previously I worked as a Research Assistant at the Fatebenefratelli Institute in Brescia (Italy) with Prof. Frisoni.
+I am now a lecturer at Brunel University London, and a Fellow of the Higher Education Academy.
+I am passionate about public engagement in my role as STEM Ambassador.

 Tell us a fun fact about yourself: